 - Ensuring clarity of vision, ethos and strategic direction

 - Overseeing the educational performance of the academy and its pupils

 - Developing partnerships ensuring the academy works effectively with key stakeholders and partners

 - Ensure that the academy has strong local links and is at the heart of the community.

 Our Local Board is made up of people from different groups within our community, including parents, teachers and people from business backgrounds and the local community.

 We give direction and focus to life at Blackthorns by performing a vital strategic role as a committee of the University of Brighton Academies Trust Board of Directors.
-The day-to-day management of Blackthorns is the responsibility of Mrs Brand and her staff.
-The values and vision for leading our school are shared between the Trust, the local board, Mrs Brand and the senior leadership team.
+The day-to-day management of Blackthorns is the responsibility of Mrs Neller and her staff.
+The values and vision for leading our school are shared between the Trust, the local board, Mrs Neller and the senior leadership team.

 How to become a Local Board Member

 - care about and are committed to our children’s learning and well-being